Wedding Band Etiquette: A Guide for Couples

 Accommodate the Band’s Needs

-Make sure the band have everything they need to perform at their best.
+Make sure they have everything they need to perform at their best.
 This includes adequate space for setup, access to electrical outlets, and a flat, hard surface on which to perform.
-If your venue has specific requirements or restrictions (such as sound limits or curfews), communicate these to the wedding band beforehand.
+If your venue has specific requirements or restrictions (such as sound limits or curfews), communicate these early on.

 Plan for Load-In and Load-Out

-Consider the logistics for the band’s arrival and departure.
+Consider the logistics for when the musicians arrive and depart.
 Provide information on parking, load-in areas, and any potential obstacles they might encounter.
-Allow sufficient time for the band to set up and conduct a sound check before your first dance - typically, 45 minutes to an hour.
+Allow sufficient time for them to set up and conduct a sound check before your first dance - around 45 minutes to an hour.
 Similarly, plan for load-out after the event to ensure a smooth and stress-free process.

 Consider the Volume

-Discuss volume levels with your band, especially if your venue has restrictions or if you have elderly guests who might be sensitive to loud music.
-Most bands can adjust their sound equipment to suit the venue’s acoustics and your preferences.
+Discuss volume levels with the band, especially if your venue has restrictions or if you have elderly guests who might be sensitive to loud music.
+Performers can adjust their sound equipment to suit the venue’s acoustics and your preferences.
 A balanced sound level ensures everyone can enjoy the music without discomfort.
-Live wedding bands typically play at an average volume of 96-100dB.
-If your venue has a sound limiter set to 94dB or lower, you might want to consider hiring a DJ instead.
+Live bands typically play at an average volume of 96-100 dB.
+If your venue has a sound limiter set to 94 dB or lower, you might want to consider hiring a DJ instead.

 Leave Them a Review